yuta-sawamura/protect-me/docs/en/INSUFFICIENT_AUTHORIZATION_CHECK.md

 ## Attack Methods

-In attacks exploiting insufficient authorization controls, attackers access resources or functionalities for which they do not have permission.
-This issue arises when a web application fails to properly authorize user actions.
+In attacks exploiting insufficient authorization controls, attackers access resources or functionalities for which they do not have permission This issue arises when a web application fails to properly authorize user actions.
 For example, an attacker might manipulate URL parameters or form data that are changeable, allowing them to view or modify another user's personal information.

 ## Mitigation Strategies